 GeneCards Summary for GABRA2 Gene

-GABRA2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 2) is a Protein Coding gene.
-Diseases associated with GABRA2 include alcohol dependence.
+GABRA2 (Gamma-Aminobutyric Acid Type A Receptor Alpha2 Subunit) is a Protein Coding gene.
+Diseases associated with GABRA2 include alcohol dependence and spinocerebellar ataxia 40.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot Summary for GABRA2 Gene